Avoid The Burden Of Living The American Dream

 -Declaration of Independence

 The most iconic image of living the American Dream is the white picket fence, a large home in suburbia, and at least one luxury car or truck in the garage.
-Accompanied by weekends off, paid holidays, and yearly vacations.
+She was accompanied by weekends off, paid holidays, and yearly vacations.

 What Happened To Living The American Dream?

-Beyond the iconic images of living the American Dream, it has evolved over the years and may not be what the American founding fathers originally had in mind.
+Beyond the iconic images of living the American Dream, it has evolved and may not be what the American founding fathers originally had in mind.

-I believe living the American Dream has evolved into making a lot of money (how does not matter) buying a big house, fancy cars, and owning all the latest must-have junk.
+Living the American Dream has evolved into making a lot of money (how does not matter), buying a big house and fancy cars, and owning all the latest must-have junk.

 What do you think?

-It has become common for people to work themselves into the ground to achieve this new American Dream.
+It has become common for people to work themselves to achieve this new American Dream.
 Buying things you don’t need has become a sign of success.

 I don’t believe the American founding fathers meant living the American Dream to evolve into acquiring as much stuff as possible.
 Does that even make people happy?

-Is the new American Dream driven by greed?
-Has it evolved from helping the poor and unfortunate become independent as symbolized by the Statue of Liberty to exploiting them to obtain more wealth?
+Does greed drive the new American Dream?
+Has it evolved from helping the poor and unfortunate become independent, as symbolized by the Statue of Liberty, to exploiting them to obtain more wealth?

 Is living the American Dream for you?